Wallach Art Gallery, New York City, USA, 2024

 Disposition, 2024

-My MFA thesis exhibition was held at The Wallach Gallery within Columbia University’s Lenfest Centre of The Arts in New York City designed by architect Renzo Piano.
+The Wallach Gallery within Columbia University’s Lenfest Centre of The Arts in New York City is designed by architect Renzo Piano.
 The exhibition spaces and the exterior facade of the building shares a deep similarity, albeit significantly scaled down, with the Piano designed Whitney Museum.

 For my presentation, I decided to approach the architectural relationship of these two sites, so deeply entwined with the cultural consciousness of this city, as a space for further investigation and possible intervention. ⁣